bitrix24/b24restdocs/api-reference/crm/contacts/userfield/crm-contact-userfield-add.md

 || **FIELD_NAME***
 [`string`][1] | Field code.
 Unique.

 The system limit for the field code is 20 characters.
-The prefix `UF_CRM_` is always added to the custom field name, meaning the actual length of the name is 13 characters.
+The custom field name always has the prefix `UF_CRM_`, meaning the actual length of the name is 13 characters.

 Allowed characters: `A-Z`, `0-9`, and `_`
 ||